SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 Use distroless, UBI minimal, Alpine, or relavent to your app nodejs, python but the minimal build.
 Do not include uncessary software not required for container during runtime e.g build tools and utilities, troubleshooting and debug binaries.
+The smaller the base image footprint, the less vulnerable your containers are.
+Use minimal base images and avoid adding unnecessary packages or services to your base images.

 Examples:
 - <details><summary>Example_1: Create a Pod named nginx-sha-pod which uses the image digest nginx@sha256:ca045ecbcd423cec50367a194d61fd846a6f0964f4999e8d692e5fcf7ebc903f:</summary>